Pueblo: Python Markdown Static Blogger

 The disadvantage to a script like this is the lack of features.
 There's no comment board, no ping backs, no plugins, no built-in search, no workflow system, and no other advanced blogging features.
 Again, if these features are important to you, look elsewhere.
 This script does have two collaborative features.
 First, it generates a 20 article RSS file called index.xml and second, it lets your readers link articles on Twitter referenced back to your account.
 It also includes Google Analytics and Amazon referral requests, mainly because I use these on my own sites.
 Other than that, the features are very slim.

-If you like Pueblo and want to give back, please bookmark and use this Amazon link to throw a few bucks my way while you pick up that copy of Deadwood you've always wanted to buy.
+If you like Pueblo and want to give back, please bookmark and use this Amazon link to throw a few bucks my way.